-6 Enquiries
+6. Enquiries

 - 6.1 Occasionally the Local Authority will receive queries from other Local Authorities or agencies seeking to locate a child in Newcastle or to check they are in education.
 If an address is provided the LA will: - Check information held on Capita ONE. - Check if Children's Social Care are currently involved with the child - If an address in Newcastle is confirmed log the referral on Capita ONE and record as a possible CME - Feedback the result of these checks to the referrer - 6.2 If it is confirmed the pupil is in Newcastle and there is no evidence to indicate they are in receipt of a suitable education then any services that are working with the family should be informed.
-If appropriate LA staff will make every effort, including home visits, to contact the family to clarify how they are educating the child and to support in accessing appropriate provision. - 6.3 In the event of a parent refusing to provide their child with appropriate education the Attendance Team can pursue a School Attendance Order (1996 Education Act, Section 437).
+If appropriate LA staff will make every effort, including home visits, to contact the family to clarify how they are educating the child and to support in accessing appropriate provision. - 6.3 In the event of a parent refusing to provide their child with appropriate education the Access and Attendance Team can pursue a School Attendance Order (1996 Education Act, Section 437).

-7 Monitoring Pupils on the Local Authority CME List
+7. Monitoring Pupils on the Local Authority CME List

 - 7.1 All individual cases will be dealt with using the above procedures.
 The complete CME register will be reviewed twice a year.
-This review will be conducted by the Fair Access Coordinator, Lead Specialist Data Quality & Standards (Business Intelligence Team) and identified staff from Children's Social Care - 7.2 This review will look at those cases and check all appropriate and proportionate steps have been taken to locate the pupil. - 7.3 The Assistant Director, Education will select sample random cases of CME to quality assure CME procedures and work. - 7.4 A report will be presented annually to relevant groups on the CME work that has taken place in the previous year.
+This review will be conducted by the Access, Admissions and Attendance Service Manager with the CME Lead Officer within Access and Attendance and identified staff from Children's Social Care - 7.2 This review will look at those cases and check all appropriate and proportionate steps have been taken to locate the pupil. - 7.3 The Access, Admissions and Attendance Service Manager will select sample random cases of CME to quality assure CME procedures and work. - 7.4 A report will be presented annually to relevant groups on the CME work that has taken place in the previous year.
 These include: - MSET (NSCB Sub-group) - Schools Safeguarding Partnership - Directorate Management Team